 The Sound of EMPAC

-There is no better way to understand the acoustic soul of a building than to spend thousands of hours within its walls, often alone in silence, observing and thinking alongside those who work and create there.
+There is no better way to understand the acoustic soul of a building than to spend thousands of hours within its walls, observing and thinking alongside those who work and create there.

 Silence Begets Silence